QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 2. Drag the PV so that it covers the threshold between 2 different Rooms. e.g. Between a doorway or going from an outdoor area to an interior one.
 3. Edit the PV in Brush Edit Mode (Shift+4) so that it completely covers the doorframe/window/hole and extends out a little bit.
 See pictures below for examples (TODO)
     * **DO NOT Scale** the PV, they should only be edited via Brush Edit Mode
-3. If the PV goes from an exterior/outdoor area into an interior area with Room Volumes, `enable` the `Is Outside` property
+3. If the PV goes from an exterior/outdoor area into an interior area with Room Volumes, Enable the `Is Outside` property
 4. In most cases, leave `Portal Type` to `HORIZONTAL`.
 4. If the PV contains Doors within it, you will need to add (`+`) some array elements to the `Attached Objects` property and select the Doors inside the PV with the eyedropper.
 5. You do not need to change the `Breakable Glass Soft Pointer` as we do not have a working example for Breakable Glass